fifth-postulate/rsa-exposition/README.md

 git rebase starter/master
 ```

-You might need to resolve merge conflicts, depending on how you setup your repository.
+You might need to [resolve merge conflicts][conflict], depending on how you setup your repository.

 ### Start working
 You can alter the presentation in the `docs/presentation.md` markdown file.
 Once